cjrieck/cjrieck.github.io/_posts/2016-06-12-networking-protocols.md

 }
 ```

 This is our basic model of what could be a `User` and `NewsFeed`.
 We may get more info in the JSON, but it doesn't matter.
-Argo will only parse out the things needs to make the model.
+Argo will only parse out the things it needs to make the model.
 But how does it make the model?
 We need to implement the `Decodable` protocol on these models which will take a JSON and decode it into our models above.
 So lets implement that!

 ``` swift
 extension User: Decodable {